Operational Safety Case (OSC) Services

 The development phase is where we develop the set of mitigations which provide the safety case to the CAA.
 We will schedule a series of meetings with you to determine what mitigations should be applied using the ALARP methodology.
 We aim to make sure that the mitigations are effective without hampering your operation.
 We don't want to lumber you with unnecessary work, unless it is required

 Once we have a high level view of the major risks and mitigations for your operation, we will then start putting together your documentation.
 Any relevant information in your existing manual will be incorporated, and a brand new formatted manual will be developed which is structured in a way that makes to easy for the CAA to assess.
 Any additional evidence will be compiled ready for submission to the CAA

 After about 30 days, you should hear back from the CAA with your initial offer.
 Often the CAA can miss vital evidence during their assessment and so we aid you during your discussions to point out this evidence in your submission.
 Once a a final offer has been received, Fleet UAS shall make the necessary amendments and your OSC will be awarded to you

 Why choose us?

 There are approximately 116 operators in the UK who have been successful in their OSC application to date.
 Around 15% of those who have been successful have used our OSC writing services.
 Below are the reasons why people choose us:

-None of our clients have had their OSC applications rejected.
-If we don't think you will be successful we will tell you before you commission our services.
-We take the worry out of your application and give you realistic expectations as to what you are likely to receive
+Fleet UAS takes pride in its 100% success rate.
+None of our clients have had their OSC applications rejected and all of our clients have been pleased with the outcome of their application.
+If we don't think your expectations are realistic, we will tell you before you commission our services.
+We will tell you what you are likely to be eligible for, take the worry out of your application, and give you the best chance of achieving your goals